Website Manager

 WASHINGTON, PA.
 Aug.
 9, 2025 – Host Area representative Washington County, Pennsylvania, used a balanced offensive attack and dominant pitching to defeat Europe Zone champion Grosseto, Italy, 12–2, in a five-inning, run-rule victory.

-In the fourth, Washington County sent 11 batters to the plate, scoring six runs on seven hits, fueled by Nolan Vitale’s two-run single and Kyle Harkins’ RBI knock.
+In the fourth, Washington County sent 11 batters to the plate, scoring six runs on seven hits, fueled by Niko Vitale’s two-run single and Kaden Harkins’ RBI knock.
 Harkins added a two-run home run in the fifth to punctuate the offensive outburst.

-Braxten Thompson earned the win, allowing one hit and one run over 3.1 shutout innings with five strikeouts, while Karsyn Widenhofer closed the game with three strikeouts in 1.2 innings of relief.
-Lukas and Vitale both finished with two-hit, multi-RBI games; Landon Henderson and Jack Greene also contributed multi-hit efforts.
+Braxten Thompson earned the win, allowing one hit and one run over 3.1 shutout innings with five strikeouts, while Keegan Widenhofer closed the game with three strikeouts in 1.2 innings of relief.
+Lukas and Vitale both finished with two-hit, multi-RBI games; Luke Henderson and Jackson Greene also contributed multi-hit efforts.
 Leading Italy, Giusti collected two hits, and Nicolo Dal Castello added an RBI single.

 With the win, Washington County advances to face the winner of Game 4: Corpus Christi, Texas vs Bay County, Michigan in Game 8 on Sunday, Aug.
 10, at 5:00 p.m.
 Italy will play in the elimination Game 6 on Sunday, Aug.
 10, at 12:30 p.m., against the loser of that same matchup (Corpus Christi vs Bay County).